mrenrich84/CV/README.md

 I am a very relaxed and easy going person, looking forward to work in an **Agile** environment.
 ***
-### <a name="history"></a>
+### <a name="history">Bio</a>

 In my early 20s, for personal amusement, I **self-taught** myself **Linux, Windows and net administration**, but also **Bash and Perl** scripting.
 That led me to [have been working as an IT technician and administrator](#it_admin) for 4 years.

-After this job I spent several years working as a marine surveyor, like charting seabeds or supporting marine projects development - oil & gas, wind farms, telecomunications...
+I then spent several years working as a marine surveyor, like charting seabeds or supporting marine projects development - oil & gas, wind farms, telecomunications...
 I also owned a restaurant in the Canary Island for a year.
 During these years I **self learned** new skills, among many, **VBA, Python, SQL (M$ Access) and GIS**.